Ktakuya332C/rlvr/README.md

 # simple-rlvr
-A simple toy implementation of reinforcement learning with verifiable rewards.
+A simple toy implementation of GRPO with LLMs.

 ## Usage
 ```bash